Minimising gambling-related harm

 Operators should use these new opportunities to support innovation in the protection and empowerment of consumers.
 For example, cashless payment technology may assist operators in tracking their customers’ play, allowing them to collect better data on their customers’ gambling behaviour and therefore helping to inform an assessment of those who may be at risk of gambling-related harm.

-The new technologies may also assist in the provision of tailored responsible gambling information to customers, including transactional information on the sums of money they have spent or withdrawn; or the development of player-led controls to enable better self-management of the customer’s gambling (eg allowing customers to set their own spend or withdrawal limits).Previous page
+The new technologies may also assist in the provision of tailored responsible gambling information to customers, including transactional information on the sums of money they have spent or withdrawn; or the development of player-led controls to enable better self-management of the customer’s gambling (for example, allowing customers to set their own spend or withdrawal limits).Previous page

 Cashless payment technologies in gambling premises Next page